Atta-ur Rahman, Shakeel Mahmood, Mohammad Dawood, and Fang Chen

 Parvin Sultana and Paul Thompson

-Floodplains are ecologically diverse and important livelihood supports for rural people.
+Floodplains are ecologically diverse and important sources of livelihood for rural people.
 Bangladesh is one of the most floodplain-dominated countries and supports the highest density of rural population in the world.
-It provides evidence, lessons, and insights on a range of debates and advances in management of floodplain natural resources, the challenges of climate change, and the role of local communities in sustaining these resources and thereby their livelihoods.
-Although these areas are primarily used for agriculture, the significance and value of wild common natural resources—mainly fish and aquatic plants—as sources of income and nutrition for floodplain livelihoods has been under-recognized in the past particularly for poorer households.
-For example, capture fisheries—a common resource—have been adversely impacted by embankments and sluice gates, and by conversion of floodplains into aquaculture, which also excludes poor subsistence users from wetland resources.
-More generally, an over reliance on engineering “solutions” to flooding that focused on enabling more secure rice cultivation was criticized, particularly during the early 1990s, during the Flood Action Plan, for being top down, and for ignoring some of the most vulnerable people who live on islands in the braided main rivers.
-Coastal embankments have also been found to have longer-term environmental impacts that undermine their performance by constraining rivers, which silt up outside of these polders, contributing along with land shrinkage to drainage congestion.
-Local people here innovated a response of breaking embankments to allow in flood water and silt deposition to regain relative land levels.
+The experience of Bangladesh in floodplain management efforts provides evidence, lessons, and insights on a range of debates and advances in the management of floodplain natural resources, the challenges of climate change, and the role of local communities in sustaining these resources and thereby their livelihoods.
+Although floodplain areas are primarily used for agriculture, the significance and value of wild common natural resources—mainly fish and aquatic plants—as sources of income and nutrition for floodplain inhabitants has been underrecognized in the past, particularly with respect to poorer households.
+For example, capture fisheries—a common resource—have been adversely impacted by the building of embankments and sluice gates and by the conversion of floodplains into aquaculture farms, which also exclude poor subsistence users from wetland resources.
+More generally, an overreliance on engineering “solutions” to flooding that focused on enabling more secure rice cultivation was criticized, particularly in the early 1990s during the Flood Action Plan, for being top down and for ignoring some of the most vulnerable people who live on islands in the braided main rivers.
+Coastal embankments have also been found to have longer term environmental impacts that undermine their performance because they constrain rivers, which silt up outside these polders, contributing, along with land shrinkage, to drainage congestion.
+Locals responded in an innovative way by breaking embankments to allow flood water and silt deposition in to regain relative land levels.

-Since the early 1990s, Bangladesh has extensively adopted more participatory approaches to floodplain management, piloting and then expanding new approaches that provide lessons for more general application within Asia and beyond.
-Participatory planning has been adopted at the local level, for water management and for natural resources.
-Good practices have been developed that ensure disadvantaged poor stakeholders can articulate their views and find consensus with other local stakeholders.
-Management of smaller water control projects (up to 1,000 ha) has been developed with community organizations, while in larger water control projects, there is collaborative management between a hierarchy of groups and associations and the government agency.
-In fishery and wetland management, too, many areas have been managed by community organizations to sustainably restore common resources, although rights were lost in some cases.
-Associated with community management, there have been successful experiments in adopting more system-based approaches, called integrated floodplain management, that balance the needs of agriculture and common natural resources, for example by adopting crops with lower water demand that are resilient to less predictable rainfall and drier winters, and by enabling surface water to be preserved by communities for wild aquatic resources.
-Bangladesh also has recent achievements in demonstrating the benefits of systematic learning among networks of community organizations, which enhances innovation and adaptation to the ever-changing environmental challenges in floodplains.
+Since the early 1990s Bangladesh has adopted a more participatory approach to floodplain management, piloting and then expanding new approaches; these have provided lessons that can be more general applied within Asia and beyond.
+Participatory planning for water and natural resource management has also been adopted at the local level.
+Good practices have been developed to ensure that disadvantaged, poor stakeholders can articulate their views and find consensus with other local stakeholders.
+The management of smaller water-control projects (up to 1,000 ha) has been taken on by community organizations, and in larger water-control projects, there is collaborative management (also called “co-management”) among a hierarchy of groups and associations and the appropriate government agency.
+In fishery and wetland management, many areas have been managed by community organizations to sustainably restore common resources, although their rights to do this were lost in some cases.
+Associated with community management are successful experiments in adopting a more system-based approach, called “integrated floodplain management,” which balances the needs of agriculture and common natural resources, for example, by adopting crops with lower water demands that are resilient to less predictable rainfall and drier winters, and enable communities to preserve surface water for wild aquatic resources.
+Bangladesh also has had success in demonstrating the benefits of systematic learning among networks of community organizations, which enhances innovation and adaptation to the ever-changing environmental challenges in floodplains.